Professional and gender equality

 Prior to this agreement, efforts were already underway to promote gender equality and increase career development opportunities for female employees.

-- The WIN (Women In Networking) network: First introduced in 2008, this initiative involves 1,285 women employees committed and motivated to promoting gender diversity within ENGIE.
+- The WIN (Women In Networking) network: First introduced in 2008, this initiative involves 1,800 women employees committed and motivated to promoting gender diversity within ENGIE.
 Structured into regional and worldwide groups, WIN regularly discusses professional challenges and the Group development strategy.
+The network was recently launched in China, Singapore and the Netherlands.

 - The Mentoring for ENGIE program for women: Launched in January 2010, this program has been introduced to promote career development for women.
 It is structured around pairs of mentors and mentorees, bringing members of the executive management team into direct contact with women working in the Group.
 Why?
 To contribute to making senior posts available to a greater number of women.
 In 2011, this initiative received the Top Award in the French government's Action Entreprise et Diversités initiative.